Mudaliyar1/vijayportfolio/docs/IP_LOCATION_TRACKER.md

 - Login status (success, failed, blocked)
 - Login time

-This feature uses the MaxMind GeoLite2 database to provide geolocation data without requiring an external API.
+This feature uses the MaxMind GeoIP databases to provide geolocation data without requiring an external API.
+It supports both the free GeoLite2 database and the commercial GeoIP2 database for higher accuracy.

 ## How It Works